emaad7/SDD/paper/paper.md

 # Practical Example: Meuse River Data

 The article provides a practical example using the Meuse River dataset, which includes measurements of heavy metals (Cu, Cd, Pb, Zn) along with their spatial locations and covariates.
-The dataset is available in the `sp` package of R. The method for selecting variables and its output are presented in the figures.
+The dataset is available in the `sp` package of R. The method for selecting variables and its output are presented in Figures 1c and 1d.

 ## Results of Spatial Dependence Tests